3 Days in Cologne, Germany: The Perfect Cologne City Break For First Time Visitors

 After visiting Cologne recently for the first time I wanted to put together a 3 days in Cologne itinerary for anyone who might be thinking of visiting this quaint undiscovered German city.

-How to Spend 3 Days in Cologne, Germany: Cologne City Break
+How to spend 3 days in Cologne Germany: Cologne weekend break

 How to Get to Cologne